Harm Ottenbros: World champion

 Harm Ottenbros was a late selection for the Netherlands' team for the world cycling championship after its leader, Jan Janssen, fell ill.
 The Dutch federation, the KNWU, needed a replacement and Ottenbros made up the numbers.
+He did not lack good results and was a good sprinter, having finished twice runner-up during the Tour de France: at Bordeaux, behind Barry Hoban, and Montargis, behind Herman Van Springel.

 World cycling was dominated at the time by the Belgian champion Eddy Merckx, whose repeated victories had won him many enemies.
 "When you know how much Merckx is earning in this race", the French champion Raymond Delisle said during that year's Midi Libre, "you lose the will to compete for just the leftovers."
 In the world championship, reporters assessed, many riders were keener on stopping Merckx from winning than on winning themselves.

 L'Équipe reported: "This world championship, just as we'd forecast, was held to ransom right from the start by the formula of national teams, by disagreements among the Belgians, and by the order of battle, which was to stop Eddy Merckx winning.
 For him, the best of all in terms of absolute talent, the problem looked insoluble.
 And it was.
 So the winner of the Tour de France, crushed by numbers, paralysed by the hunting-wolves of the peloton, Marino Basso among them, left the race on the last lap so that his name never even figured in the results.
 Many of the 150,000 fans in the Zolder motor-racing circuit jeered and whistled as they saw him step off.